-I’ll also delve into some other essential information, including how to get to Kaohsiung and comparisons of Kaohsiung with other cities in Taiwan.
+I’ll also delve into some other essential information, including how many days in Kaohsiung you should spend, how to get to Kaohsiung and comparisons of Kaohsiung with other cities in Taiwan.
 Ultimately, however, the purpose of this page is simple—your search for what to do in Kaohsiung ends here.

 Where to Stay in Kaohsiung

 I’ll get into specific things to do in Kaohsiung in just a second, but for now let’s talk about where in the city to make your home.
 Unlike in Taipei, where I generally prefer to stay in apartments, there are some decent (though not amazing) hotels in Kaohsiung.
 These include Howard Plaza Hotel and Kindness Hotel Zhongshan, which is one branch—my favorite branch—of a large local chain.

 Of course, if you find Kaohsiung hotels to be as underwhelming as I find hotels in Taipei, you can definitely stay in an Airbnb instead.
 In general, I’d say the closer to Kaohsiung Main Station you can stay, the better.
 I’d avoid staying near the city’s Taiwan high-speed rail station (aka Zuoying), which is convenient for the bullet train and the pagodas I’m about to mention, but not much else.

 Dragon and Tiger Pagodas